- Secure a University Computer

 While using your computer

-All accounts, including the Administrator account should use strong passwords.
-Assigning a difficult to guess passwords is an important step in protecting your computer from unauthorized (mis)use.
+All accounts, including an account with administrative privileges should use strong passwords.
+Assigning a difficult to guess passwords is an important step in protecting your computer from misuse by others.

 See Password Tips.